In this section

 How to revise for a Spanish speaking exam

 Practise preparing role plays in timed conditions.
-(6 minutes' preparation time).
+(15 minutes total preparation time).
 Watch this video to ensure you're using the preparation time properly.

-Practise preparing photo cards in time conditions using the PALM prompt (6 minutes' preparation time).
+Practise preparing photo description tasks in timed conditions using the PALM prompt (15 minutes total preparation time).

 Practise delivering your Speaking Booklet answers from memory.
 Record them on your phone and listen back lots and lots of times.